Explosive: Oxidized fuel

-Availability and cost

-The availability and cost of explosives are determined by the availability of the raw materials and the cost, complexity, and safety of the manufacturing operations.

 Activation

-There are a number of more exotic methods of causing explosions.
+There are more exotic methods of causing explosions.
 Examples include abruptly heating a substance to a plasma state with a high-intensity laser or electric arc.
 Laser- and arc-heating are used in laser detonators, exploding-bridgewire detonators, and exploding foil initiators, where a shock wave and then detonation in conventional chemical explosive material is created by laser or electric arc heating.
 Laser and electric energy are not currently used in practice to generate most of the required energy but only to initiate reactions.

 Regulation

 The legality of possessing or using explosives varies by jurisdiction.
 Various countries around the world have enacted explosives laws and require licenses to manufacture, distribute, store, use, or possess explosives or ingredients.

 Netherlands

 In the Netherlands, the civil and commercial use of explosives is covered under the Wet explosieven voor civiel gebruik (explosives for civil use Act), in accordance with EU directive nr.
 93/15/EEG (Dutch).
 The illegal use of explosives is covered under the Wet Wapens en Munitie (Weapons and Munition Act) (Dutch).